caoimheD/pp5-ecommerce-store/README.md

 If there are no items in the cart, users will see text saying 'Your cart is empty.' and a button to go back to the products page.

-Once users have added in an item, they will see an image of the item, the title and author, quantity and price.
+Once users have added in an item and then navigate to the cart, they will see an image of the item, the title and author, quantity and price.
 Users can interact with this page by either updating the quantity (changing the number in the box and then clicking update), or deleting the item from the basket by clicking on the bin icon.
 The price displayed here is for one of each item, so the price will stay the same regardless of quantity.

 Under this box, users see the delivery and total cost information.
 This will update automatically when the quantity is changed (the 'cart total' heading).
 There is a fixed delivery cost of 5 EURO per order, this can be seen after the 'delivery' heading.
 There is then a total, which is the total of the cart plus the delivery fee.
 Users are also provided with information about free delivery, and how much more they would need to spend to qualify for it.